argh87/hs-fulda.demos/README.md

-# Parameterizes tests in JUnit 4, JUnit 5 and TestNG
+# Parameterized tests in JUnit 4, JUnit 5 and TestNG

 ## Build